2025-04-14

 Letters from Indochina (Part 7)

-This morning I visited Angkor Wat — Cambodia’s most iconic temple and the largest religious monument in the world.
-It was built in the...
+This morning I visited Angkor Wat, Cambodia’s most iconic temple and the largest religious monument in the world.
+Built in the early 12th century...

 Continue Reading